Country Party (Britain): Country Party (1726—1752)

+Contemporary opposition journalism fed into paired Country-Whig general histories in the 1740s: William Guthrie’s A General History of England (1744–51) carried the narrative to 1688, while James Ralph’s The History of England, During the Reigns of King William, Queen Anne, and King George I (1744–46) treated the post-Revolution decades, testing ministries against principles of liberty and economy and appending fiscal and military data.

 Bolingbroke

 Henry St John, 1st Viscount Bolingbroke was especially influential in stating the need and outlining the machinery of a systematic parliamentary opposition.
 Such an opposition he called a "country party" which he opposed to the court party.
 Country parties had been formed before, for instance after the king's speech to Parliament in November 1685, but Bolingbroke was the first to state the need for a continual opposition to the government.
 To his mind the spirit of liberty was threatened by the court party's lust for power.

 Liberty could only be safeguarded by an opposition party that used "constitutional methods and a legal course of opposition to the excesses of legal and ministerial power…".
 He instructed the opposition party to "Wrest the power of government, if you can, out of the hands that employed it weakly and wickedly" This work could be done only by a homogeneous party "…because such a party alone will submit to a drudgery of this kind".
 It did not suffice to be eager to speak, keen to act.
 "They who affect to head an opposition, …, must be equal, at least, to those whom they oppose…".
 The opposition had to be of a permanent nature to make sure that it would be looked at as a part of daily politics.
 It had to contrast, on every occasion, the government.
 He considered a party that systematically opposed the government to be more appealing than a party that occasionally opposed the government.
 This opposition had to prepare itself to control government.